 What do the scammers do with stolen accounts?

 The hijacker can message your friends/family and pretend to be you with your stolen account.
-A common trick is pretending that you are having a crisis and asking your contacts to send money.
-It also gives the hijacker your contacts’ phone numbers, so they have the opportunity to continue to try the six-digit code trick with new victims.
-By hijacking your account, the scammer will also remain in any group chats that you are included in, where they could potentially see sensitive information.
+A common trick is pretending to be in a crisis and asking your contacts to send money.
+It also gives the hijacker your contacts’ phone numbers so they can continue trying the six-digit code trick with new victims.
+By hijacking your account, the scammer will also remain in any group chats you are included in, where they could potentially see sensitive information.

 How can you protect yourself?